mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 	    };
 	})();
 	````
-	This leverages d3.js to build data-driven tables.
+	This leverages d3.js to build a table to display all your JIRA projects.
+You use a
-	(!)
-Explain how D3.js builds the table.
 1. Save and close all files.
 1. Restart the node app.
 	You can shut down the app with __CTRL+C__ and re-run the __`node app.js`__